SocialQu/Suss/README.md

 The path 〽️ to achieve these goals will start from a amicable notification system, intuitive visual communication and state of the art deep learning models. 🎨

 ## Contact

+At these stage of early development, these are the main areas were you can help:

+- [ ] Beta testers, in English, Spanish, French or German.

+- [ ] Product evangelists, affiliate marketers and growth hackers.

+- [ ] Investors, mentors or accelerator programs.

+- [ ] SaaS partnerships to complement a solid go-to market strategy.

+If you are interested in helping with any of the above tasks, or you believe that you can 🥫 provide additional exceptional value, please reach out to my LinkedIn account. 🖇️

+If you are interested on learning more about the theoretical foundations that power this product, I invite you to read What are Word Embeddings or visit my NLP online course.